Aliga8or/csds-spark-emr/README.md

 ![img](http://imgur.com/Ed6DlBS.jpg)

-The cluster remains in the 'Starting' state for about 10 - 15 minutes.
+- The cluster remains in the 'Starting' state for about 10 - 15 minutes.
 Once the cluster is ready for use, the status will change to 'Waiting'.
-The cluster is now ready to use.
+You can now go ahead and use it.

 #### Create private key for ssh access
 - Click on "Learn how to create an EC2 key pair" to create and modify your EC2 key pair.